FHA 203(b) Loans vs FHA 203(k) Loans

 Comparing FHA 203(b) and FHA 203(k) Loans

-In a survey of FHA 203(b) vs. 203(k) loans you’ll see lots of similarities.
+You’ll see a lot of similarities between the FHA 203(b) and 203(k) loans.
 Both are insured by the FHA and have less strict credit and DTI requirements than conventional mortgages.
 Plus, they require only a 3.5% down payment, making them accessible to homebuyers with limited funds upfront.

 However, 203(b) loans are meant to help you buy a turnkey house that is more or less move-in ready.
 The home must meet the FHA’s minimum property standards and not have any major structural issues or damage.

-A 203(k) loan, on the other hand, can be used to finance a fixer-upper that needs work.
+A 203(k) loan, meanwhile, can be used to finance a fixer-upper that needs work.
 This type of loan lets you roll the repair costs into the mortgage so you don’t have to pay for them out of pocket.
 However, you’ll need to finish the work within a certain time frame.

 Deciding Between FHA 203(b) and FHA 203(k)

 A 203(b) loan is the more common choice among FHA loans.
 It could be a good fit if you want to buy a home or invest in a property that’s in relatively good condition.
-An FHA 203(k) loan, meanwhile, could make sense if you’re looking to buy a home in need of repair.
+An FHA 203(k) loan could make sense if you’re looking to buy a home in need of repair.
 Keep in mind, though, that you’ll end up paying interest on any repair costs that you roll into the mortgage.
-Plus, FHA 203(k) loans can have slightly higher interest rates than their 203(b) counterparts.
+Plus, FHA 203(k) loans can have slightly higher interest rates than their 203(b) counterparts, around 0.75%-1% more.

 Applying for FHA 203(b) and FHA 203(k) Loans